-There are many factors that contribute to period poverty.
+There are many factors that contribute to period poverty in Canada.
 To help bring light to this issue, let’s dig deeper and look at the impacts of period poverty, consider why Canada has period poverty, understand who is most at risk, uncover some of the barriers to change, and how together we can fight for period equity.

 What does not having access to period care mean?